-I was a bit apprehensive before I went to Turkey, because I didn’t know how easy was to move around by bus and whether or not there was a well established network system that covered destinations that I intended to visit.
+I was a bit apprehensive before I went to Turkey because I didn’t know how easy it was to move around by bus and whether or not there was a well established network system that covered destinations that I intended to visit.
 But, I didn’t allow my fears to stand in the way and I plunged myself into adventure.
-I knew that I would find the way, I would do the same as Turkish people who inevitably travel in all directions, all over the country.
+I knew that I would find the way, I would do the same as Turkish people do, who inevitably travel in all directions, all over the country.

 HOW DID MY TRAVEL ACROSS TURKEY GO?

-All in all, I think that in terms of places that I visited and the time I spent in each of them, I planned the trip very well.
+All in all, I think that in terms of places that I visited and the time that I spent in each of them, I planned the trip very well.
 But, I made two important mistakes.

 BUS TRAVEL IN TURKEY

 So, how easy is the bus travel in Turkey?
 Well, it’s very easy.
 There are many bus companies and they connect most cities and towns within the country.
 There are numerous options between major cities, while smaller towns are also connected, although with less frequency.

 If perhaps, when you go to buy your ticket, one bus company doesn’t go to the destination where you want to go, simply check with another bus company.
 The biggest bus companies cover the whole of Turkey.
 I used three companies: Metro, Pamukkale and Kamil Koç.

 Finally, the bus travel in Turkey is very affordable.
 The most expensive ticket that I paid was 110 Turkish liras, for the 6 hour journey from Aydin to Antalya.

 BUS TRAVEL FROM ISTANBUL TO OTHER TURKISH CITIES